-- A medical history – patient has Type 1 Diabetes since 1997 and has high blood pressure.
+- A medical history – a patient has Type 1 Diabetes since 1997 and has high blood pressure.

 Patients suffering from Type 1 Diabetes are more prone to periodontal (gum) disease since the body of a diabetic is typically more prone to infection.
-This was important information, and gave Dr Joffe what he needed to understand and fully acknowledge Nicole’s condition.
+This was important information and gave Dr Joffe what he needed to understand and fully acknowledge Nicole’s condition.

 After comprehensive discussions with Nicole, in which all her questions were answered, the following treatment recommendations were made: